Peak-Open-Source/sh06-peak/README.md

 # SH06 Peak

 ## Project Overview

-SH06 is working with PEAK to develop a protein structure storage application that queries three external databases; AlphaFold, UniProt and EBI to serve protein structure files.
+SH06 is working with [PEAK](https://peak.scot) to develop a protein structure storage application that queries public external databases to serve protein structure files.

-Real protein structures will be selected from UniProt which will then be used to extract data from the protein data bank (EBI).
+Real protein structures are selected from UniProt using a weighting algorithm to select the 'best' structre which will then be used to extract the PDB data from the protein data bank (EBI).
+These structures are then stored in a database where the user can then download, alter, or upload new protein entries.

-Already predicted structures will be gathered from AlphaFold using a weighting algorithm to select the 'best' prediction.
+All workloads of the application must run as containers, originally in Docker however this is expected to be expanded into a kubernetes cluster in the future.

+The application should can be accessed via REST API or a python script/compiled binary.

+A possible future development is querying to a protein prediction service:
 If a query for a protein structure is unsuccesful because it is not found in a known database, a request to predict the protein structure should be sent to AlphaFold2.
 These predictions are resource intensive so distributing tasks to multiple workers should be done where possible.
-It is also important to avoid queueing a request for a protein prediction that is in the process of being requested
+It is also important to avoid queueing a request for a protein prediction that is in the process of being requested.

-All workloads of the application must run as containers, originally in Docker however this is expected to be expanded into a kubernetes cluster in the future.

-The application should be accessed via REST API or a python script/compiled binary

 ## Prerequsites